Afrodisiac (Brandy album): Accolades

+Year-end rankings

 Afrodisiac was named the fourth best album of 2004 by Slant Magazine.
 The publication's editor Sal Cinquemani called it "a devastating yet confident break-up album [and] extraordinarily personal, often heart-wrenching R&B record."
 David Browne from Entertainment Weekly ranked the album sixth on his "Best of 2004 Music" top ten list and remarked that "Brandy remains the queen of the R&B murmur but the producers, especially the ever-inventive Timbaland, compensate with dramatic, rumbly, off-kilter beats and tones that add gravitas to this rueful ex-teen star.
 Everything — the rhythms, the mopey songs, Brandy's delivery — simmers, but ferociously."
 The album finished eighth on Nekesa Mumbi Moody's "10 best albums" list for Associated Press.
 She wrote that Afrodisiac "was surely [Brandy's] best.
 From the tell-all, autobiographical themes to the hypnotic beats, this album captures your attention from the first note and refuses to be ignored."
 Rolling Stone listed Afrodisiac within their "Top 50 Records of 2004" list, and dubbed it "not only her best but also the year's outstanding R&B disc."

 Commercial performance

-Afrodisiac debuted at number three on the US Billboard 200–behind Lloyd Banks' The Hunger for More and Usher's Confessions–and at number four on the Top R&B/Hip-Hop Albums, selling 131,700 copies in its first week.
+Afrodisiac debuted at number three on the US Billboard 200—behind Lloyd Banks' The Hunger for More and Usher's Confessions—and at number four on the Top R&B/Hip-Hop Albums, selling 131,700 copies in its first week.
 Though sales soon declined and the album fell short off the upper half of the Billboard 200 in its eighth week, it was eventually certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies, including actual sales of 417,000 copies.

 Internationally, Afrodisiac failed to reach the top thirty on all of the charts it appeared on except for Japan and Switzerland, where it managed to debut at numbers ten and 26, respectively.
 In the United Kingdom, the album was awarded a silver certification by the British Phonographic Industry (BPI) on September 24, 2004, for selling 60,000 copies.